gentcys/recipe-generator/README.md

 - [x] Develop a page to show user's search history
 - [ ] Polish the page of recipes search's result
 - [x] Rename this project
+- [ ] Import a few recipes into database